ninadvadujkar/TodoAppFrontEnd/README.md

 ## Steps to start the application via live-reload webpack dev server

+Note: These are the node and npm versions of my machine on which this App has been developed:
+Node - 8.11.3
+NPM - 5.6.0

 Please make sure to start the server before starting this Angular App.
 Steps for the same are in that repo's README.
 Please find it below. https://github.com/ninadvadujkar/TodoAppBackend